rvrsdl/bbk_thesis_cppn_neat/README.md

 rather than just incrementing the innovation number and labelling the new conn with that, it should first check the dictionary to see if that innovation has already occured and if so, use the existing innovation number to label it.

+better to reorganise methods as: make_connection(from, to, wgt): handles dictionary lookup and creating the gene add_random_connection(): selects an allowed connection and calls make_connection to create it. init_connections(): use existing sampling routing then call make_connection()